 But the Apple Pay video showed a user tapping their iPhone to a reader, what’s that?

 There are two ways to use Apple Pay: In-store, like Macy’s, where you hold your phone up to an NFC reader at the checkout counter, and in-app, like OpenTable, Groupon and Uber, where you simply tap an in-app button to pay.
 OpenTable’s in-app payments require no new hardware for restaurants and won’t require diners to tap their phone to a reader.

-How will the OpenTable guest experience work with Apple Pay?
+How does the OpenTable guest experience work with Apple Pay?

-Guests with iPhone 6 or iPhone 6 Plus can enable Apple Pay by adding a credit card to their phone using Apple’s Passbook app.
+Guests can enable Apple Pay by adding a credit card to their phone using Apple’s Passbook app.

 Guests that enable Apple Pay won’t need to add a card to OpenTable to pay at participating restaurants.
 Apple Pay will become their default payment method.

 Guests can simply launch OpenTable during their meal to view their check and tap Apple Pay to complete the transaction.
 The in-app Apple Pay dialog enables guests to change credit cards and authenticate using a fingerprint.

 We will still process the credit card information using Stripe and the restaurant will receive the money via Stripe as usual.